 Breast MRI

 Many women who are newly diagnosed with breast cancer undergo a magnetic resonance imaging (MRI) study to determine the extent of their disease.
 MRI is very sensitive to differences in soft tissues, so it is able to detect some additional cancers that are missed by other imaging technologies.
-An MRI procedure can help detect smaller cancerous lesions that are adjacent to the diagnosed mass, elsewhere in the same breast or in the other breast.
+A breast MRI procedure can help detect smaller cancerous lesions that are adjacent to the diagnosed mass, elsewhere in the same breast or in the other breast.

 Having an MRI is especially important for women with dense breast tissue.
 Breast MRI may also be used as a screening tool for women with a greater than 20 percent lifetime risk of developing breast cancer.